 3. YOUR MENTAL HEALTH IS EVERYTHING

-2021 stretches out before us and again the year starts with myself living out of my bedroom once again shielding.
+2021 stretches out before us, and again, the year starts with me living out of my bedroom, once again shielding.
 Many of us have been frustrated, bored and missing loved ones and friends.

 Do something good for yourself each day and make your mental health your everything.

 Your health is your wealth.
 That includes mental health.